Monday, June 17, 2024

 }

-In the case when y ≤ x is true, the goal simplifies to sorted(node(y,node(x,xs'))).
-After applying the relevant definitions,
+In the case when y ≤ x is true, we apply the relevant definitions to arive at the following four subgoals.

 The first two of these follows from the premise sorted(node(x,xs')).